Skip to main content

 For example, when engaging with suppliers of proprietary software, an effective approach could be to first recognize their achievements and positive impact, then explain why open-source approaches bring additional value, and finally explore how collaboration could strengthen the broader energy modeling ecosystem.

-• Official OET social media channels are managed by authorized Marketing Team members, and a few other OETers.
-Get in touch with the Marketing Team if you have content that you would like to be posted from or endorsed by the official accounts.
+• Official OET social media channels are managed by authorized Marketing Team members and other OET team members that have been given explicit permission for this by the Marketing Team.
+Other OET team members can notify the Marketing Team if they have content that they would like to be posted from or endorsed by the official accounts.

 • Content must be factual, professional, and consistent with OET’s tone of voice and visual identity.